 “HA!
 Please.
-Need I remind you that I’m the one constantly getting flack from every guy I know for not ‘playing the field’ more in college?”
+Need I remind you that I’m the one always getting flack for not ‘playing the field’ more in college?”
 Mike shot back.

 “Fair enough, fair enough...”
 Darcy conceded.
 “Pretty sure mine was for the best, too.
-Stephen never was physically abusive, but his temper kept getting the best of him.
-Oh, and just because you noticed those things while we were still together does NOT give you permission to rub it in!” she interjected before Mike could claim the ‘I told you so.’
-He threw is hands up, trying to profess innocence, but Mike just couldn’t suppress that smug grin of having called it correctly.
+Stephen never got physical, but his temper kept getting the best of him.
+Oh, and just because you noticed those things while we were still together does NOT give you permission to rub it in!” she interjected before Mike could claim the ‘I told you so’.
+He threw is hands up, trying to profess innocence, but Mike couldn’t suppress that smug grin of having nailed it.

 By now, they had made it inside the museum and were beginning to browse the selections on sale that day.
-Most of the works were by local artists looking for connections and exposure, not to mention some money to alleviate the starving half of being a starving artist.
-While Darcy stopped at a booth full of abstract paintings, Mike strolled around the exhibit hall leisurely.
-His eye soon noticed a stunningly beautiful woman working a table at the very end of the room.
+Most of the works were by local artists looking for connections and exposure, not to mention money.
+Anything to ease the starving half of being a starving artist.
+While Darcy stopped at a booth full of abstract paintings, Mike strolled around the exhibit hall.
+His eye soon noticed a stunning woman working a table at the end of the room.

-He tried his best not to blatantly stare as he approached her.
-She was tall, easily six feet, with dark curly hair extending halfway down her back.
-Her skin was a gorgeous shade of mocha brown, with a pair of blue skinny jeans and a snug black tank top accentuating her delightfully curvy figure.
-As he approached, she greeted him warmly.
+He tried his best not to ogle her as he approached her.
+She was tall, at least six feet, with dark curly hair extending halfway down her back.
+Her skin was a gorgeous shade of mocha brown, with a pair of blue skinny jeans and a snug black tank top accentuating her curvy figure.
+As he approached, she gave a warm smile and greeted him.
 “Good afternoon, sir.”
-She spoke with a very slight accent that Mike couldn’t quite place.
-Possibly from somewhere in the Middle East, though he couldn’t be sure.
+She spoke with a slight accent that Mike couldn’t quite place, maybe from somewhere in the Middle East, though he couldn’t be sure.

 “Hi, how goes it today?
 My name’s Mike.”
-He extended his hand, and she shook it gently.
+He extended his hand, and she shook it with a gentle grip.